Skip to content Skip to main navigation Report an accessibility issue

 Check out IFC’s Recruitment Information & Registration

-• New Member Orientation Health and Safety Module: Opens May 1 and to be completed before accepting a Bid.
+• New Member Orientation Health and Safety Module: Due March 31st

-• Spring 2024 Recruitment Registration Opens: December 1
+• Fall 2024 Recruitment Registration Opens: May 1

 Multicultural Greek Council